 - Employee satisfaction at using the new method for repairs exceeded 90%

-- Enhanced capability of retail employees to repair customer devises in store
+- Enhanced capability of retail employees to repair customer devices in store

 - No additional retail employees were employed to repair devices within stores